elizabethharasymiw/data-structure-printer/EXAMPLE_MAC_SETUP.md

 ## Building
 ```

-# Command to build using the Makefile
+# Command to build the program and tests using the Makefile
 make

 ```